Education Leadership, EdD

 - Applications received after April 1 will be considered on a space-available basis.

-- Immediate and long-term personal, professional, and academic goals
+- Immediate and long-range personal, professional and academic goals

 - Strengths and weaknesses as they apply to educational leadership

-- As part of personal statement, provide a brief essay in which you identify and discuss a significant, current educational problem and describe how you would attempt to solve the problem identified.
+- Provide a brief essay in which you identify and discuss a significant, current educational problem.
+Describe how you would attempt to solve the problem identified.